gebeto/raycast-npm/README.md

 - search packages
 - show packages info status in list
   - name
   - version
   - deprecated status
 - check package README
 - check package LICENSE
+- ability to see package old and current versions
 - ability to paste install command to terminal with yarn or npm